ElektraInitiative/libelektra/src/plugins/passwd/README.md

 ## Introduction ##

 This plugin parses `passwd` files, e.g. `/etc/passwd`.

+## Implementation Details ##

 If present, the not-posix complient `fgetpwent` function will be used to read the file supplied by the resolver, if not, `getpwent` will be used.
 For writing, if present, `putpwent` will be used, if not a simple implementation writing straight to the config file.

 ## Configuration ##